instructions-d-installation/installation-instruction/doc/usage_docs/format.md

 ## Config

 The config is comprised of a single file `install.cfg`.It has two parts delimited by `------` (6 or more `-`).
 Both parts should be developed in different files for language server support.
-The language of the first part is yaml and for the second is jinja2.
+The language of the first part is [YAML] and for the second is [Jinja].

 ### Schema

-The first section of the config is a [json-Schema](https://json-schema.org/).
+The first section of the config is a [json-Schema].
-It can be written in [JSON](https://www.json.org/json-en.html) or to JSON capabilites restricted [YAML](https://yaml.org/).
+It can be written in [JSON] or to JSON capabilites restricted [YAML].
-The schema is restricted to the following draft version: https://json-schema.org/draft/2020-12/schema.
+The schema is restricted to the following draft version: <https://json-schema.org/draft/2020-12/schema>.

 For functional usage the schema needs to include the following properties: